TheGeremy/FS_LaraStats/README.md

 ```

 You can manually change xml comment to note attribute, to be stored in database.
-You can manually add attribute sizeHa (size of the field in Ha) to be loaded to database. (latter you can adjust size of the field in backend, default value will be NULL)
+You can manually add attribute sizeHa (size of the field in Ha) to be loaded to database.
+If those attributes are not provided, then the default value will be NULL.

 ## Other info